Hugius/FabiEngine3D/FabiEngine3D/README.md

 - **Normal maps**: colored 24bit PNG file from `user\assets\textures\normal_maps\`
 ### Water
 ![water](engine/readme/water_editor.png)
+- You can create, edit, delete water environments that can be placed in a scene
 - The water environment is simply a **flat plane** in 3D space
 - Properties include: position, size, wave height, specular factor & intensity, wave/ripple speed, UV-repeat, color, edge transparency
 - You also have the option to show a created terrain while creating a water environment, mainly for having a reference